Lumavate-Team/documentation/docs/3-platform.rst

 Why you should care
 ^^^^^^^^^^^^^^^^^^^
 The command center will be the main access point for developers.
-The functions it provides will allow command center users to create, manage, and distribute the various tools he/she wishes to make.
+The functions it provides will allow command center users to create, manage, and distribute the various :ref:`tools <tools>` he/she wishes to make.

 .. _tools: